Slipped disc treatment methods — nonsurgical and surgical options

 - Physical therapy to strengthen and stretch the muscles, tendons and ligaments that support the neck and back

 - Lifestyle changes to improve spinal health, like losing weight, becoming more physically active, reducing alcohol consumption and quitting smoking

-- Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce inflammation and abate pain
+- Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain and inflammation

-- Hot/cold therapy to relax tense muscles and relieve inflammation, respectively
+- Hot and cold therapy to relax tense muscles and relieve inflammation